- Why is the City “clear cutting” ash trees?

 If you are not part of the large-scale ash tree removal program, the City may still be able to help remove a dying ash tree from the right-of-way near your property.
 Submit an OPCares request to request removal.

-$3 million in federal funding is currently budgeted for the ash street tree removal and replacement programs in 2023 and 2024.
-Removal services in 2024 are expected to cost approximately $865,000.
+$3.9 million in federal funding is currently budgeted for the ash street tree removal and replacement program.
+Removal services in 2025 are expected to cost approximately $516,000.
 The City will spend the remaining funds on replacement trees.

 A local composting company will dispose of the ash tree debris.
 It will likely be repurposed as mulch.